 - 1. Open the project in the Java perspective. - 2.
-In the Package Explorer or Project Explorer view, select the project. - 3.
-Select Fortify > Analyze Project.
+In the Package Explorer or Project Explorer view, right-click the project, and then select Analyze Project.

 After the scan finishes, the results are loaded into and displayed in the Fortify Audit perspective.